dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-METALLB.md

 Now you can configure it via its CRs.
 Please refer to the metallb official docs on how to use the CRs.

+# Should take about 30s to get into a Running state
 % kubectl --kubeconfig kubeconfigs/dal-k8s-mgmt-1 get pods -n metallb-system NAME                                  READY   STATUS    RESTARTS   AGE metallb-controller-5b89f7554c-4tqnl   1/1     Running   0          56s